JessieSalas/spoonerisms/README.md

 Use
 ===
-Given an input corpus (dictionary), this generates n-char spoonerisms.
+Given an input corpus (dictionary), running   python spoon.py  generates n-char spoonerisms.
 More thorough semantic validation techniques will be added soon! all_spoons.txt is the output of spoons.py
 ------